cakephp/docs/en/appendices/2-2-migration-guide.rst

   compatible.
 It also exposes a rich API to add, modify and remove validation rules.
 Check docs for this object in :doc:`/models/data-validation`.

+- Custom validation functions in your models need to have "public" visibility so that they are accessible by ``ModelValidator``.

 - New validation rules added:

   * :php:meth:`Validation::naturalNumber()`